Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Charitable gift annuities offer donors and charities a win-win situation.
-They allow donors to transfer assets to a charitable organization in return for regular payment for the donor’s lifetime.
+They allow donors to transfer assets to a charitable organization in return for regular payments for the donor’s lifetime.

 The donation is tax deductible, and the charity receives a gift equivalent to half of the funds contributed to the annuity.